-- a) be 20 years of age or older at the time of completion, - b) complete an English and Mathematics placement test, - c) complete a thorough career-investigation report, - d) complete an individual assessment interview
+- a) be 20 years of age or older at the time of completion, - b) complete an English and Mathematics placement test, - c) complete a thorough career-investigation report, - d) complete an individual assessment interview.

-For more information, please call (780) 413-7800 or visit the web at www.ucep.concordia.ab.ca.
+For more information, please call 780-413-7800 or visit www. ucep.concordia.ab.ca